joejoe909/Dynamic_QML_JS/README.md

 #### - Add Delete object code.

 # How to use it....
 #### You Need Qt, it's best to use Qt Creator.
-Clone the repo and open it in Qt Creator find the Dynamic_QML_Creation_Using_JS.pro file to load the project.
+Clone the repo and open it in Qt Creator find the Dynamic_QML_Creation_Using_JS.pro file to load the project in Qt Creator.